woodenclock/tp/docs/UserGuide.md

 To close and save the program.

 Format: `bye`

 ### 10. Saving Entries

-Data of the entries are saved in the local memory automatically after every valid command changes the data.
+Data of the entries are saved in the local storage automatically.
-There is no need to save manually.
+Now, you can use the WildWatch with a peace of mind!

 [⬆ Back to top](#table-of-contents)